burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 Investors also know how to put pieces together - knowing the bigger picture and how to fit them together can take years but this is where the big wins are.

-1. Find an opportunity that every else missed.
+1. Find an opportunity that everyone else missed.
     * See with your mind, not your eyes.
 2. Raise money
     * Don't just think of borrowing money from the bank.